Birds – Ifotaka Forest

 Philip is the author of the Insight Guide to Madagascar.

-Access to a variety of habitats in a small area makes Ifotaka Forest a very rewarding birding destination.
-Many water-associated birds can be found on the bank of the Mandrare River.
-The gallery forest is home to a variety of species and the spiny forest is best for some dry country specials.
-Night walks are great to look for sleeping birds and owls, such as the Madagascar scops owl.
+Access to a variety of habitats in a small area makes Ifotaka Community Forest a very rewarding birding destination, with more than 100 species recorded here.
+Many waterbirds can be found on the bank of the Mandrare River.
+The gallery forest is home to a variety of species and the spiny forest is a good place to look for several of Madagascar’s localized dry-country endemics.
+On night walks, you might see sleeping birds and nocturnal species such as the Madagascar scops owl.

 Notable Birds in Ifotaka Forest